0chain/zboxcli/README.md

       --localpath string      Local path of file to download --lookuphash string     The remote lookuphash of the object retrieved from the list --remotepath string     Remote path to download
-      --rx_pay                used to download by aithticket; pass true to pay for download yourself -s, --startblock int        pass this option to download from specific block number -t, --thumbnail             pass this option to download only the thumbnail
+      --rx_pay                used to download by authticket; pass true to pay for download yourself -s, --startblock int        pass this option to download from specific block number -t, --thumbnail             pass this option to download only the thumbnail